Smith Family of Belfield/Redesdale

 rheumatic gout from 1828 and in August 1836 Smith fell ill while on circuit and stayed on

 at Newtown, King's County and died there on 26 Aug 1836.
-The sale of his valuable
+His valuable library was for

-library by Charles Sharpe, auctioneer took place in Dublin in 1837 and contained over 4000
+sale by Charles Sharpe, auctioneer in 1837.
+The sale took place in Dublin and consisted of

-volumes excluding his law library and occupied four days.
-His house Ashfield in County
+over 4000 volumes, excluding his law library, and occupied four days.
+His house Ashfield

 1 Michael Cusack Smith born circa 1793 became 3rd Baronet in 1837 on the death of